mapeditor/tiled/docs/manual/automapping.rst

 is picked.
 All of the output layers carrying this index will be put out into the working map then.

-Note that the output is not being checked for overlapping itself.
+Note that the output is not being checked for overlapping on itself.
 This can be achieved by setting the map property **NoOverlappingRules** to true.